py2ai/py2ai.github.io/_posts/2024-05-30-Make-a-Word-Game.md

 title: Let's build a simple "word game inspired by Scrabble"
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  make a scrabble game in python
+description:  make a scrabble game in python
 ---

 In this tutorial, we'll create a simple word game inspired by Scrabble that you can play via the command line.
 The game will allow two players to take turns forming words from a set of randomly chosen letters.
 The goal is to score the highest points by creating valid words.